pam-exchange/SymantecPAM-PAMUser/docs/PAMUser-Login.md

 ## PAM-02: Global setting (Local authentication)

-When learning PAM GUI login above, the username field, password field and submit button are identified.
+When learning PAM about the PAM GUI above, the username field, password field and submit button are identified.
 There is no ability to change the authentication type.
 Whatever the defaule setting is, this is what is used.
 Verify the default authentication type in global setting on remote PAM environment (PAM-02).
-When using a local PAM user for login, it must be set to `Local`.
+If Active Directory users are used for automated PAM login, the default authentication type **must** be set to `Local`.
+If the PAM environment uses multiple AD domains, only users from the first domain in the list can be used for automated login.

 ![Authentication Type - Local](/docs/images/Login-PAM-02-GlobalSetting-Auth-Local.png)